dreamfactorysoftware/platform-wiki/setup-guide/archive/Choosing-a-storage-module.md

 Note: if you start off with one storage solution e.g. Infobright, it is reasonably straightforward to migrate to another if need be.

-## The SnowPlow Storage Loader
+## The Snowplow Storage Loader

-To make it easier to automate the loading of data from Amazon S3 into the different databases that SnowPlow supports, we've built a [Storage Loader] (storageloader setup).
+To make it easier to automate the loading of data from Amazon S3 into the different databases that Snowplow supports, we've built a [Storage Loader] (storageloader setup).
 Setup instructions can be found [here](storageloader setup).